ionutpasca/djin/README.md

 ### Select from multiple tables <b>(JOINS)</b>
-When using Djin, you don't have to think about making the jois between the tables manually, for it will figure out on its own, the path from a table to another (if it exists) Let's have an example...
+When using Djin, you don't have to think about making the jois between the tables manually, for it will figure out on its own, the path from a table to another (if it exists).
+Let's have an example...

 ```js